 30 James Street – Home of the Titanic draws in tourists from across the globe who are coming to experience Liverpool’s amazing culture, nightlife and history.

-A huge part of 30 James Street’s attraction are the ties the building has with the world-famous luxury liner RMS Titanic.
-This as well as the proximity of 30 James Street to the World Heritage Waterfront and the other UNESCO sites in Liverpool’s vibrant city centre.
+A huge part of 30 James Street’s attraction is the ties the building has with the world-famous luxury liner RMS Titanic.
+This, as well as the proximity of 30 James Street to the World Heritage Waterfront and the other UNESCO sites all over the vibrant city centre.